 The standard Greek edition of all the above works is by Schenkl (1916); for the Discourses, there is also a valuable edition by Souilhé (4 vols., 1948–65) which includes a French translation.
-Important English translations include that of Robin Hard (1995), which revises the eighteenth-century translation by Elizabeth Carter (this translation is quoted occasionally in this article) and a near-complete new translation by Robert Dobbin (2008).
+Important English translations include the one occasionally quoted in this article, a revision by Robin Hard (1995) of the classic translation by Elizabeth Carter (1759).
+There is also a slightly-abridged new translation by Robert Dobbin (2008).
 Dobbin (1998) provides an extensive general introduction and notes to accompany a translation of Discourses Book I.

 The so-called “Golden Sayings” is a later compendium of aphorisms drawn from the Discourses and Encheiridion.

 It may still be the case that he accepts influence from other currents in philosophy, or that he develops some ideas on his own.
-The clearest instance of such influence concerns Plato, for Epictetus draws much inspiration from the Socrates depicted in Plato's shorter dialogues.
-Comparisons can be drawn especially to the Socrates of Plato's Gorgias, with his fondness for give and take, his willingness to challenge the hearer's presuppositions, and his optimism about what can be achieved through values clarification.
+The clearest instance of such influence concerns Plato, for Epictetus draws much inspiration from the Socrates depicted in Plato’s shorter dialogues.
+Comparisons can be drawn especially to the Socrates of Plato’s Gorgias, with his fondness for give and take, his willingness to challenge the hearer’s presuppositions, and his optimism about what can be achieved through values clarification.
+The Theaetetus may also have been influential on Epictetus’s thinking about contemplation and the relation of human to divine; see Bénatouïl 2013.
 Epictetus also knows the Master Argument from Megarian philosophy (3rd c.
 BCE) and even names Diodorus and Panthoides, although this knowledge might easily have been drawn from Stoic treatises on logic (2.19.1–11; see further Barnes 1997 ch.
 3 and Crivelli in Scaltsas and Mason 2007).

-An argument has sometimes been made for Aristotelian influence, primarily because Epictetus' favored term prohairesis (see section 4.3 below) is prominent in Nicomachean Ethics 3.1–5 as a quasi-technical term (there usually translated “choice” or “decision”).
-In particular, Dobbin (1991), has suggested that Epictetus' use of this term reflects the influence of the early Aristotle commentaries (1st c.
+An argument has sometimes been made for Aristotelian influence, primarily because Epictetus’s favored term prohairesis (see section 4.3 below) is prominent in Nicomachean Ethics 3.1–5 as a quasi-technical term (there usually translated “choice” or “decision”).
+In particular, Dobbin (1991) has suggested that Epictetus’s use of this term reflects the influence of the early Aristotle commentaries (1st c.
 BCE-1st c.
-CE), none of which have survived for our inspection.
-But neither Aristotle nor any author in the Aristotelian tradition is ever mentioned in the Discourses, and to obscure an important connection is hardly in keeping with Epictetus' usual mode of presentation.
+CE), none of which has survived for our inspection.
+But neither Aristotle nor any author in the Aristotelian tradition is ever mentioned in the Discourses, and to obscure an important connection is hardly in keeping with Epictetus’s usual mode of presentation.
 It is better to make the provisional assumption that his interest in volition derives, like other main elements of his philosophy, from the early Stoa, though with greater emphasis.
 Although the term prohairesis is only barely attested in surviving accounts of early Stoic philosophy, there is some evidence to suggest that it did play a significant role; see Graver 2003.

-Any effort to come to grips with Epictetus' thought must proceed from an awareness of his chosen objectives.
+Any effort to come to grips with Epictetus’s thought must proceed from an awareness of his chosen objectives.
 The philosopher we meet in the Discourses seeks above all to foster ethical development in others, keeping his personal intellectual satisfaction strictly subordinate.
 Consequently we possess no point-by-point exposition of his views.
-Those themes he regards as most difficult for students to internalize are hammered again and again; other issues may be treated sporadically as the occasion arises, or omitted altogether, if he regards them as inessential to moral development.
+The themes he regards as most difficult for students to internalize appear repeatedly and are developed and expanded in many different ways.
+Other issues he treats sporadically as the occasion arises, or omits them altogether, if he regards them as inessential to moral development.
 His apparent inclination to hold back some of his thinking, as well as the incomplete condition in which the Discourses have been transmitted to us, make it quite unsafe to draw any assumption about his views from silences or gaps in the account we have.
 On the other hand, the recursive manner of presentation makes it unlikely that the non-extant volumes broached any entirely new themes.

 Equally important for him is that human rationality has as its setting a maximally rational universe.
 His confidence in the fundamental orderliness of all things is expressed in frequent references to Zeus or “the god” as the designer and administrator of the universe.
 There seems to be no question of competition with any other deities or powers.
 Epictetus does sometimes speak, conventionally for a Greek, of “gods” in the plural, but Zeus remains unquestionably supreme: he enjoys having some company, just as we do (3.13.4), but does not require assistance and cannot be opposed.